inspiredminds/contao-maker-bundle/README.md

 ### `make:contao-manager-plugin`

 This generates an `App\ContaoManager\Plugin` class.
-The actual namespace depends on your [configured app namespace](https://symfony.com/doc/current/bundles/SymfonyMakerBundle/index.html#configuration).
-It also asks you whether you want load a bundle or load routes (the latter is necessary for Contao 4.4).
+It will ask you whether you want load a bundle or load routes (the latter is necessary for Contao 4.4).